Ten Questions to Ask

 10 - Can I have it in writing?

 Absolutely.
 Prior to your retaining us as your financial advisors, we request that all clients sign an engagement letter that outlines the services to be provided.
-Furthermore, we provide all prospective clients with a copy of our SEC Form ADV; this document describes in detail the services we provide to our clients.
+Furthermore, we provide all prospective clients with a copy of our SEC Form ADV Part 2 and other disclosure documents; these documents describe in detail the services we provide to our clients.
 Finally, during the course of our initial meetings, and as a result of the information you provide us about your wants, needs and concerns, we generate a written financial plan and an Investment Policy Statement.
 This document, which is commonly used by endowments and other large investors, summarizes our agreed-upon policies regarding the management of your investment portfolio and is updated in the event of any significant changes in your situation.

 In summary, our firm has always believed in full disclosure and that is why we welcome questions such as these, which are presented by the CFP® Board of Standards, a non-profit, professional, self-regulatory organization.
 We are happy to answer any additional questions you have.